nfms4redd/portal/doc/install/admin.rst

 Deploy and configure Administration interface
 =============================================

+.. warning:: This documentation out of date.
+There is no administrative interface currently installed

 Simply copy the application file ``unredd-admin.war`` to the tomcat webapps directory.
 For example::

   sudo cp unredd-admin.war /var/tomcat/admin/webapps/admin.war